hamedmx/YAD-ILP-Tool/paper.md

 The tool YAD, is an implementation of a new bottom-up inductive logic learning algorithm.
 Its main purpose is to reduce learning time.
 This is done in such a way that in every step, in order to choose some rules that can create more general rules with their own combinations, instead of quite random choice, choosing is performed from a set of relations (rules) that have a higher chance to generate the relevant rules.<br/>
 Generally, this algorithm (Algorithm 1) has been presented as follows:

-> Algorithm 1.
-The proposed induction algorithm used in YAD ILP tool
+> **Algorithm 1.** The proposed induction algorithm used in YAD ILP tool
 ![](https://github.com/hamedmx/YAD-ILP-Tool/blob/master/algorithm%201.PNG)
-> Constructing a generalized logical rule using inverse resolution on a predicate *P* with background knowledge *B* and a hash map *h*.
+> *Constructing a generalized logical rule using inverse resolution on a predicate P with background knowledge B and a hash map h.*

 This tool has been implemented in C# and a screenshot of its GUI1 is depicted in Figure 1.
 The input arguments of YAD are:
 - The percentage of Train Examples (the remaining percentage will be Test Examples percentage for testing the generated generic logical rules on the data-set).